PowerMAN Frequently Asked Questions (FAQ)

 PowerMAN supports the following platforms:

-- PowerMAN Client – Windows XP Professional, Windows Vista and Windows 7
+- PowerMAN Client – Windows XP Professional (before v5.5), Windows Vista, Windows 7, Windows 8.x, Windows 10 and Windows 11

 NB: We do not recommend that active power management is applied to production servers.
 However, PowerMAN can be used